Surface, Los Angeles. Transfer Array Exit Point

 The landing was still terrible.

 She pressed her hand to her sternum.
-The soul bond mark was there — hot under her palm, burning the way it had in the corridor when it first appeared.
+The soul bond mark was hot under her palm, burning the way it had in the corridor when it first appeared.
 She focused on it the way you focus on a pulse.
 Still active.
 Will was alive.
 She didn't know where.
 She knew he was alive.

 She pulled up her interface.